Last Updated on

 Step Four: The Windows and Doors

 The ideal situation is that your drumming room will have no windows, but if you want or need the natural light just make sure you go for triple glazed glass or specialist acoustic glazing.
+If the noise is too loud, consider more advanced methods.
+Take a look at the amazing guide for soundproofing windows yourself at Soundproof Panda.

 It should also be fitted in such a way that there are no gaps between the frame and the wall.
 With doors, you need a heavy mass material, so something like a fire door is the optimal choice.